Postgraduate research regulations

 1.1 Terms and conditions of the University Research Degrees Sub-Committee

-1.1.1 The University Research Degrees Sub-Committee (URDSC), a sub-committee of the University Research, Scholarship and Enterprise Committee, has the delegated authority in matters relating to the management and administration of research degrees.
+1.1.1 The University Research Degrees Sub-Committee (URDSC), a sub-committee of the University Research, Impact Committee, has the delegated authority in matters relating to the management and administration of research degrees.

 1.1.2 The main functions of the URDSC are:

-• a) To monitor, evaluate and enhance the quality of the postgraduate research provision, ensuring that it satisfies the standards set down by external agencies, including Office for Students, HEFCE and the Research Councils.
+- a) To monitor, evaluate and enhance the quality of the postgraduate research provision, ensuring that it satisfies the standards set down by external agencies.

-• b) To oversee the entire doctoral path of postgraduate research students, from the point of enrolment through to completion.
+- b) To oversee the doctoral path of postgraduate research students, to ensure satisfactory progresses and completion.

-• e) To monitor and evaluate the overall progress and performance of postgraduate research degree students through consideration of annual reports.
+- f) To monitor and evaluate the overall progress and performance of postgraduate research degree students.

-• h) To approve the appointment of external examiners for postgraduate research candidates for a higher degree.
+- h) To approve the appointment of examiners for postgraduate research candidates for a higher degree.

-• j) To ensure provision of appropriate training and continued professional development for research supervisors and examiners.
+- j) To ensure provision of appropriate training and continued professional development for research supervisors.

 1.1.3 The Committee is expected to liaise as necessary with the Academic Quality and Standards Committee with regard to the occasional revision of the postgraduate research regulatory frameworks to ensure consistency with the postgraduate taught regulatory frameworks.